YosefLab/temporal_condition_shortest_walk/README.md

 # Temporal Condition Shortest Walk

-This project implements an algorithm for solving the Temporal Condition Shortest Path problem in condition-varying graphs.
+This project implements an algorithm for solving the Temporal Condition Shortest Walk problem in condition-varying graphs.
 It also contains tools for generating interesting instances of the problem to test the feasibility of the algorithm in practice.

 #### Problem Statement